Frequently Asked Questions

 There is only one exception to the rule of confidentiality.
 Law and professional ethics require us to intervene when, in our judgement, there is imminent risk of danger to harm self or others, for example, suicide, assault, and child or elder abuse.
 In emergencies when someone is physically at risk, confidentiality must take second place; however, we would discuss the alternatives with you before taking any action that might breach confidentiality.
 Any questions a student has regarding our confidentiality policy can and should be brought up at their initial intake appointment.

 A personal commitment is crucial to the success of counseling.
 Please keep all of your scheduled appointments.
 If you need to cancel, do so as far in advance as possible.
-To cancel an appointment you may either call your personal counselor directly or speak with Counseling Service's Administrative Coordinator, Lindsay Moore, at 725-3145.
+To cancel an appointment you may either call your personal counselor directly or speak with Counseling Service's Administrative Coordinator, Lindsay Jacobs, at 725-3145.
 If you “no-show” for an appointment, and do not call within 48 hours to reschedule, your appointment time may be assigned to another student.
 A series of missed appointments may necessitate referral to an off-campus provider.